-On the morning of August 10, 2022, United States President Joe Biden made history by signing the bipartisan PACT Act into law.
+Over a year ago, United States President Joe Biden made history on August 10, 2022 by signing the bipartisan PACT Act into law.
 The new legislation expands federal health care services to veterans with illnesses related to toxins they inhaled or ingested during their time of service.

 Crucially, this includes veterans exposed to contaminated water at U.S. Marine Corps Base Camp Lejeune in North Carolina between August 1, 1953 and December 31, 1987, thanks to the Camp Lejeune Justice Act.